 The City of Placerville currently has sufficient vacant land comprised of 46 parcels, totaling approximately 114 acres, with realistic capacity to meet this planning cycle's RHNA allocation.
 There are 17.37 acres of vacant land zoned with the HO Overlay with a realistic capacity to generate 244 residential units for very-low and/or low-income household income categories; there are 9.15 acres of vacant land zoned R-2, R-3, R1- 6 and R1-20 with realistic capacity to generate 52 residential units for moderate-income household income category; and there are about 87 acres of vacant land zoned R-1A, R1-20,000 and R1-10,000 to generate 128 residential units for the above-moderate income household category.
 See Tables 6-4, 6-5 and 6-6.
 All parcels identified within Table 6-4, 6-5 and 6-6 have street access, have utilities available, and public services including police, fire, emergency medical services and public schools to serve residential development.
 In addition, nearly all are eligible for exemptions and/or streamlining from the California Environmental Quality Act (CEQA).
+As described in Section 4, water supply and sewer system capacity are sufficient to accommodate the RHNA.

 The City's assumption of realistic unit capacity equals 75 percent of the maximum permitted density under the zone classification, except where indicated within the Table, is based on several factors.
 These include specific environmental constraints such as site slope and topography, fire hazards and drainage.
 Governmental regulations, such as setbacks, lot area, building height and parcel coverage, or other constraints identified by the City in Section 4.
 Potential Housing Constraints, would prevent achievement of maximum densities.
+The City evaluated site-specific constraints and based on that evaluation there are no known constraints that would preclude development on the sites included in the inventory.
+Section 4 describes the environmental constraints analyzed.